Top Tourist Places in Chennai

 Thousand Lights Shia Mosque

 The mosque in Anna Salai called Thousand Lights has many domes.
 A famous place of prayer and Azadari for Shia Muslims in the city, it is one of the biggest mosques in the nation.
 In 1810, Arcot Nawab Umdat ul-Umara erected the mosque.
 It was built using mediaeval design principles.
 The mosque now stands where an assembly hall once stood.
 It was customary to illuminate the assembly hall with a thousand oil lights.
-As a result, this custom gives the mosque its name.
+As a result, this custom gives the mosques its name.

 VGP Marine Kingdom